NTIG-Uppsala/JIC-P.O.S/README.md

   - Go to add or remove programs on your computer and remove the "TE4 - Restaurant Point Of Sale"
 - Run the installer located in your Downloads folder
 - Follow steps in the installer
-- Run the point of sale system app and approve admin privileges
+- Run the "PointOfSaleSystem.exe" file and approve admin privileges if needed.

 ## Documents
 * [Programming Languages](Documents/programmingLanguages.md)